Church of St Michael the Archangel, Aldershot: History of St Michael's

+In the early 20th century, the parish of St Michael's set up two daughter churches: St Augustine's on Holly Road in Aldershot North Town, and St Aidan's on Kings Road in Aldershot West End.
+The latter has since closed and is now a private residence.

 The churchyard

 The ancient churchyard is on land donated by John-atte-Halle in a deed dated 24 October 1409.
 It is approached by a lychgate donated by Mr. and Mrs. Walter Finch in 1954.
 In 1527 Thomas Hore, the Chaplain, had a meeting with his churchwardens and various leading parishioners to discuss fencing the churchyard in order to prevent irreverent behaviour such as May dancing and ribald talk.